ryanw-mobile/testlab-release-ci/README.md

 git push origin release/1.0.0
 ```

-3. The workflow will trigger automatically, building the application and creating a new release named after the tag, with the APK and AAB files attached.
+3. The workflow will be triggered automatically, building the application and creating a new release named after the tag, with the APK and AAB files attached.

 ## Configuration